 AIS signals look like small horizontal lines on the waterfall, as is shown on the image below.
 If you are listening to the AIS signals through your speakers, they will just sound like blips of noise.
 An example audio snippet of a busy AIS signal is provided below.
 (Warning: Might be loud.)

-The two AIS frequencies broadcast the same information and are used in commercial AIS receivers for redundancy and to help avoid transmission collisions.
+The two AIS frequencies broadcast the same information (but at different times) and are used in commercial AIS receivers for redundancy and to help avoid transmission collisions.
 Some AIS decoder software written for the RTL-SDR such as AISdeco2 can monitor both channels at once, but most others cannot.